 This restaurant-style Chinese Fried Rice recipe is the best ever!
-It tastes even better than takeout and is ready to eat in just 15 minutes!
-Keep reading to learn how to make homemade fried rice with this easy, classic recipe.
+It tastes even better than takeout and is ready to eat in just 15 minutes.
+This is one of the most popular recipes on Everyday Easy Eats, for good reason.
+Learn how to make homemade fried rice with this easy recipe that is guaranteed to be a crowd-pleaser.

 You will want to add this easy fried rice recipe to your regular dinner rotation, because it is super flavorful and is ready to eat in mere minutes.
 It is a fast meal because it not only cooks quickly, but it also requires a very minimal amount of prep.
 You probably already have most of the ingredients on-hand in your kitchen too.